TruncatedDinoSour/armour/doc/d/pDB-1.md

 The Chunk number is a 32-bit integer, meaning there cannot be more than 4294967295 chunks in a Complex entry.

-Here's how a Chunk number gets assigned:
+Here is how a Chunk number gets assigned:

     bytes[] assign_chunk_numbers(bytes[] chunks) {
         for chunk_idx in counter(chunks.size()) {